lwsrbrts/hassio-addons/ecoflow_shp/DOCS.md

 # How to use this add-on

 First, you'll need a Developer Account at [ECOFLOW Developer Portal](https://developer.ecoflow.com/).
-Once you have that (manual approval by ECOLFOW), you'll need a Developer Access Key and Developer Secret Key which you obtain from the ECOFLOW Developer Portal.
+Once you have that (manual approval by ECOFOW), you'll need a Developer Access Key and Developer Secret Key which you obtain from the ECOFLOW Developer Portal.

 This add-on is intentionally limited in scope.
 I recommend you use the MQTT API since it doesn't require regular polling to get near real-time updates on current circuit power use from the Smart Home Panel.